mayurnagrale/obsidian-git-sync/CSharp Concepts/Basics.md

 transient - instance should not affect each other + thread safety - every time it is requested it will create a new instance

 **Extension Method** :
-	Helps you to add new method to existing type without modifying the existing code, and without any inheritance and aggregation
+	Helps you to add new method to existing type without modifying the existing code, and without any inheritance and aggregation.

+	E- x .
+	static class Extensions { public static string ToString(this int value) { return $"{value}"; } }
+	int number = 10; string text = number.ToString();

 **Why do we need getters and setters?**
  - to have more control over attributes, suppose if we want to add some restriction like which value should we pass we use set inside the setter